Menu ☰

 “In loving memory of our dear brother, Pvte.
 W. Thompson, 52178 of the King’s Liverpool Regt, died of wounds December 7, 1917.
 May his reward be as great as his sacrifice.
 Sadly missed by his Sisters and Brother, 51, Alton Street, Queen’s Park, Manchester.”

 His son was three years old when William died.
-His widow Florence, living at 60 Queens Road, Harpurhey, Manchester, and later 28 Mora Street, Moston, Manchester, received William’s Army effects, including a War Gratuity of £13-10s, and a pension of £1-0s-5d for herself and child.
+His widow Florence, living at 60 Queens Road, Harpurhey, Manchester, and later 28 Mora Street, Moston, Manchester, received William’s Army effects, Army Pay £7 4s 7d, War Gratuity of £13-10s, and a pension of £1-0s-5d for herself and her child.
 She later moved to 17 Aston Avenue, Wilbraham Road Estate, Manchester.

 Sadly, his British War Medal and Victory Medal were returned.